-We have worked hard to make sure that Cornhusker 2023 is the best year of summer camp yet!
-With that being said, we want to answer any and all questions that leaders, parents and Scouts may have leading up to camp!
+We have worked hard to make sure that Cornhusker 2025 is the best year of summer camp yet!
+With that being said, we want to answer any, and all, questions that leaders, parents and Scouts may have!
 Let us know if we can schedule a time where a Council or Camp Staff member can come to your Troop to host a Q&A session.
 Our Program Director is available via Zoom or phone call!